Michael Hill Jewellers in Takapuna ram raided

 The ram raid at the Lake Rd, Takapuna, store happened at 5am.
 Two vehicles carrying four people smashed the front doors.

-Michael Hill's General Manager of New Zealand, Greg Nel, said: "Four people went in, broke all the cabinets and took all the jewellery.
+Michael Hill's New Zealand general manager, Greg Nel, said: "Four people went in, broke all the cabinets and took all the jewellery.

 "They have taken what they could in the time before the alarms sounded."